sumanbhattarai/isc2-cc/README.md

 Two main types of errors can occur with IDS/IPS systems:

-- **False positives**: When the system incorrectly flags benign activity as an attack.
+- **False positives**: When the system incorrectly flags benign (normal , harmless) activity as an attack.
 - **False negatives**: When the system fails to detect an actual attack.

 ### 🧬 **Detection Methods**